House of Paigah

-Paigah family is a noble family of Hyderabad State and include Amirs who held the honorary morchal (standard) behind the Nizam.
-The family maintained their own court, individual palaces, and a standing army of about fourteen thousand troops, both infantry and cavalry.
+Paigah family was a noble family from the former Hyderabad State.
+The family maintained their own court, individual palaces, and a standing army of about fourteen thousand infantry and cavalry troops.

 History

-The word Paigah, which means pomp and rank in Persian, was a title given by the second Nizam of Hyderabad to Nawab Abul Fateh Taig Jung Bahadur in appreciation of the royal services rendered by him.
-The Nawab was also conferred with the titles of Shams-ul-Umra, Shams-ul-Mulk Shams-ud-Daula Shams-ul-Umra which Means "The Sun among Nobles" and he became the founder of the Paigah family.
+The word Paigah, which means pomp and rank in Persian, was a title given by the second Nizam of Hyderabad to Nawab Abu'l Fateh Khan Tegh Jung Bahadur in appreciation of the royal services rendered by him.
+(According to many scholars, the first half of the word "Pai" refers to "Foot" and the remaining half "Gah" refers to "the place to rest on.")
+The Paigahs were known to be close to the Nizams and were the army Chieftains.
+They were also reported to have a marital alliance with Asaf Jahi Family.
+Many Paigah men married the women of the Nizam's family.
+Nawab Abu'l Fateh Khan Tegh Jung Bahadur was also conferred with the titles of Shams-ul-Umra ("The Sun among Nobles"), Shams-ul-Mulk, and Shams-ud-Daula.
+He became the founder of the Paigah family.

-Shaikh Muhammad Bahauddin, who was Governor of Shikohabad under Mughal Emperor Aurangzeb, was the twelfth direct descendant of Shaikh Fariduddin Ganjshakar a saint of the Indian subcontinent (now in Punjab, Pakistan), whose linage is traced up to Omar bin Al-Khattab, the second Caliph of Islam.
+Shaikh Muhammad Bahauddin, who was Governor of Shikohabad under Mughal Emperor Aurangzeb, was the twelfth direct descendant of Shaikh Fariduddin Ganjshakar, a saint of the Indian subcontinent (now in Punjab, Pakistan).
+His ancestor had migrated from Lahore, Punjab to Shikohabad in the reign of Jalaluddin Akbar.

 Abul Khair Khan, son of Shaikh Muhammad Bahauddin, was in the service of Mughal Emperor Muhammad Shah.
 During this time, he was bestowed the title of Khan Bahadur.
 His statesmanship was noticed by Nizam-ul-Mulk (the then Prime Minister of Mughal, and later founder of Asaf Jahi dynasty and known as Nizam I) and was appointed as Deputy Governor of Malwa and Khandesh.
 He joined Nizam on his way to Deccan and accompanied him in the battles against Maratha.
 During Nizam I's campaign to Delhi in the process to negotiate and stop Nadir Shah, Khan safeguarded his Nizamat in Deccan and overthrow rebellion by his son Salabat Jung.
 During his career under Nizam I, he was appointed as Qila Dar of Dhar (1724), Faujdar of Nabinagar, Mandu (1724), and later elevated up to Naib Subadar-Deputy Governor Khandesh and Aurangabad.
-He died in 1952 and was buried in Burhanpur.
+He died in 1752 and was buried in Burhanpur.
 His titles are Khan Bahadur, Shamsher Bahadur, and Imam Jang I.